sarahkcarpenter/llm-evaluation-meaning-failures/README.md

 ## LLM Evaluation: Meaning-Level Failures

-This repository explores how large language models fail at the level of meaning, even when outputs appear correct on the surface.
+This repository examines how large language models fail at the level of meaning, even when outputs appear correct on the surface.

 It focuses on drift, semantic misalignment, and evaluation gaps that emerge in real-world systems.